Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## zcf.getZoeService()
 - Returns: [ZoeService](./zoe.md)

-This is the only way to get the user-facing <router-link to="/zoe/api/zoe.md#zoe">Zoe Service API</router-link> to the contract code as well.
+This is the only way to get the user-facing [Zoe Service API](/zoe/api/zoe.md#zoe) to the contract code as well.
 ```js
 // Making an offer to another contract instance in the contract.